The-Brook-Nook/General/README.md

 The applications are not always open, to learn more information about the status of the applications, you may join the server [here](https://discord.gg/furryfandom).
 More information is stated in [this channel](https://discord.com/channels/718167064883232779/802998375007780864)

 #### 4. How can I support the hangout?
 We're glad you want to support the hangout!
 The community makes what The Brook Nook is, and we appreciate your love for the game.
-If you want to contribute further, you can join ours Discord sevrer found [here](https://discord.gg/furryfandom) or donate to us via the in-game jars.
+If you want to contribute further, you can join ours Discord server found [here](https://discord.gg/furryfandom) or donate to us via the in-game jars.

 ## Rules 🖋️ :
 You can find more information about the rules [here](https://github.com/CreacOwo/The-Brook-Nook/blob/main/RULES.md).
-If you have any questions concerning the rules, you can you can join the Discord sevrer found [here](https://discord.gg/furryfandom) and create a ticket in [this channel](https://discord.com/channels/718167064883232779/802998375007780864).
+If you have any questions concerning the rules, you can you can join the Discord server found [here](https://discord.gg/furryfandom) and create a ticket in [this channel](https://discord.com/channels/718167064883232779/802998375007780864).

 ## Contributors 🔨 :
 - Creaco [(@creaco)](https://github.com/CreacOwo): Lead Scripter & UI Designer.